Award Recipients

 • Lynette Moran, “Schism in the UMC: Investigation of Grief as Emotion and Object in the Midst of Social Change”

-2022 Jacquet Award Winners
+2022 Jacquet Award Recipients

 • Clara Gaddie, Exiting Evangelicalism: How Do Churchgoers Exit?